channingwalton/typeclassopedia/docs/index.md

 Further reading [Wikipedia](https://en.wikipedia.org/wiki/Kind_(type_theory)) [Types of a Higher Kind](http://blogs.atlassian.com/2013/09/scala-types-of-a-higher-kind/) [Stack Exchange](http://programmers.stackexchange.com/a/255928/18311)

+## What next?

+Check out this project, delete everything in `src/main`, make the tests pass by reimplementing everything.

 ## Typeclasses

 Typeclasses are an extremely common pattern used extensively in libraries like the [Typelevel](http://typelevel.org/) libraries.
 Martin Odersky et al describe typeclasses as follows: